Training Support

 • Self-Check Quizzes.
 These type of quizzes have several multiple choice and questions related to a specific section.

 • End of Lesson Quiz.
-These quizzes cover the whole lesson and they must be passed with a minimum of 70% grade before you can take the next quiz.
+These quizzes cover the whole lesson and they must be passed with a minimum of 70% grade before you can access the next lesson.

 Flashcards